 I’m personally a bit ambivalent about the voice control.
 I’ve had too many times where it hasn’t worked as reliably as I’d like it to.
 But in those situations where voice control is important, the REMO is the only option for controlling a HERO6 or HERO5 remotely by voice.

 Note that simply adding a REMO remote to the mix doesn’t add voice control with other GoPro cameras that don’t have their own built-in support for the feature.
 Put another way, there’s no way to use voice control with a HERO4 Black, for instance.

 Smart Remote or REMO.
 If you’re using a GoPro in damp conditions, both the Smart Remote and the REMO are waterproof.
 The Smart Remote is rated down to 33 feet (10 meters), while the REMO is rated down to is the best bet.
 It’s waterproof, rated down to 16 feet (5 meters).

-But it’s important to know that the wireless signal doesn’t work through water, so while you can get the remote and camera wet, you can’t use the remote underwater.
-There are workarounds that involve running a cable to the camera, but they require some setup.
+But it’s important to know that the wireless signal doesn’t work through water, so while you can get the remote and camera wet and they work in rainy or splashy conditions above water, you can’t use the remote underwater.
+If you need to do that, there are workarounds that involve running a cable to the camera, but they require some setup; more on them below.